Wizard451345/kickstart.nvim/README.md

   ```lua
   require 'lspconfig'.lua_ls.setup {}
   ```
+   > this can actually work with most languages as well!
   > LSP - BASH: For ARM, installed via the **NPM** package manager.
 Once installed you can add the following command to the LSP section:
   ```lua
   vim.api.nvim_create_autocmd('FileType', {